wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 should be freed or not.
 If the caller needs the deleted entry (as is the case with `dictUnlink()`) then this value should be set to `1`.
 Otherwise it is set to zero, as in `dictDelete()`.

+More complicated operations are also available on the `dict` object.
+However, these composite operations are just combinations of the above three primitives and can be easily understood.

+#### Dict Types

+Every `dict` object also has a type object of type `struct dictType` which is accessed via `d->type`.
+The type object consists of function pointers to handle a certain key and value types.
+For example, `hashFunction` defines the hash function for the key type.
+`keyDup` and `keyDup` define the duplication function for keys and values.
+These two callbacks are used by `dictSetKey()` and `dictSetVal()` macros to duplicate the key and value (if one is provided).
+Similarly, `keyDestructor` and `valDestructor`, when provided, are used to deallocate keys and values when entries are deallocated.

 ### Disabling Persistence